troessel11-design/data_ai_fall_2026/module_1/README.md

 Explore the different output types AI can create — from documents and spreadsheets to visualizations and images.

-- [ ] Create documents, spreadsheets, and presentations with AI
+- [X ] Create documents, spreadsheets, and presentations with AI
 - [ ] Create interactive visualizations and artifacts with AI
 - [ ] Create images with AI
 - [ ] Explore more types of AI output